 - 1/3 cup sliced almonds

-- Line an 8-inch pan with parchment paper.
+- Line an 8-inch baking dish with parchment paper.

 - Place the chocolate chips in a medium-sized bowl and microwave on high for 3 minutes, pausing every 30 seconds to stir.
 Once the chocolate is smooth and creamy when stirred, without lumps, it’s ready to go.